Man shot outside rapper DaBaby’s NC mansion, police say - NewsBreak

 “Working around this area, it’s obviously pretty secured.
 To step over there and get in the way and get to him, you’re basically just writing your own death sentence,” Anthony’s brother Melvin McCullah said.

 “He’s got a big, big, good, decent amount of land up there.
 If somebody was trespassing you’d have to spend a good day/day-and-a-half scoping it out.
-And still to test DaBaby, you’re a dummy,” said Anthony.
+And still to test DaBaby, you’re a dummy,” said Anthony.2 rescued after vehicle swept away near Courtland

 A sign posted outside the Grammy-nominated rapper’s home reads: “We have guns and shovels.”